raphaelvallat/pingouin/docs/index.rst

 Installation
 ============

 Pingouin is a Python 3 package and is currently tested for Python 3.8-3.11.
-It does not support Python 2.

 The main dependencies of Pingouin are :